utkarshkurane2712/GoMart-POS-Billing-System/README.md

 # GoMart - E-commerce Application

 GoMart is a comprehensive e-commerce application built using Spring Boot on the backend and React.js on the frontend.
-The application features user authentication, product management, cart operations, and order processing.
-It also includes an admin dashboard for managing products and categories, with integrated image storage using Cloudinary.
+The application features user authentication, category management, product management, cart operations, and order processing.
+It also includes an POS dashboard for managing products and categories, with integrated image storage using Cloudinary.

 # Key Features: